wp-plugins/catablog/readme.txt

 Highlighted Features:

+* Add multiple images to a catalog item.
+* Database optimizations throughout the entire plugin.
+* Template controls let you choose exactly how your catalog HTML code is rendered.
+* Use Categories to organize and control your catalog.
-* Import and Export features now supports CSV format.
+* Import and Export your catalog in XML and CSV formats.
-* New script to automatically import image files into the database.
-* New Admin Panel Controls: grid view, bulk actions and a category filter.
 * Compatible with WordPress MultiSite and Network Activation.
-* Use Categories to organize and control your catalog.
+* Automatically import new image files into the catalog.
 * The Options Page is well organized and supports many configurations.
-* Template controls let you choose exactly how the HTML tags are rendered.
 * Easy management of your catalog with superiorly designed admin controls.
-* Import and Export features for saving and loading catalogs.
-* Database is modified by native WordPress functions only.

 Pre Version 0.9.5 Upgrades:

-* Please upgrade to version 1.1 as soon as possible, legacy database code will be stripped soon.
-* Please export your database to xml before upgrading, just incase.
-* Backup the catablog folder in your WordPress site's upload folder.
+This version of CataBlog will not upgrade properly with yours.
+Please install CataBlog 1.1 and update the database before upgrading to CataBlog 1.2.

 Please remember that CataBlog is written, maintained, supported and documented by Zachary Segal.
 Please feel free to stop by and visit http://catablog.illproductions.com and http://www.illproductions.com for more information about CataBlog and Zachary anytime.